voxel51/fiftyone/docs/source/environments/index.rst

     You can manipulate the `session` object on the remote machine as usual to programmatically interact with the App instance that you view locally.

-If you do not have `fiftyone` installed on your local machine, open a new terminal window on your local machine and execute the following command to setup port forwarding to connect to your remote session:
+To connect to your remote session, open a new terminal window on your local machine and execute the following command to setup port forwarding to connect to your remote session:

 .. code-block:: shell